chesterlaw/serifu_player/README.md

 Open the `audio` folder.
 Drop your `.mp3` files in.

 Only files in the top level of `audio/` are used.
 To hide clips, move them into subfolders.
-Subfolders are ignored on purpose.

 ---